-(Dysthymic Disorder)?
+What Is Dysthymic Disorder?
 Dysthymia is a more moderate to mild but persistent form of depression in which less than 5, but at least 2, of the above criteria of Major Depression are present for at least 2 years in adults and at least 1 year in youth under 18 years old.
 In the past this condition was often called Depressive Personality or Depressive Neurosis.
 Until the last decade psychotherapy was thought to be the only treatment for the condition.
 Now we know people with Dysthymia also often respond to antidepressants, especially the newer ones.

-What is Other Specified or Unspecified Depressive Disorder?
-This includes all the varying kinds of depression that are not severe enough to fit Major and not long lasting enough to fit Dysthymic Disorder.
+What is Depression NOS?
+The NOS stands for Not Otherwise Specified and includes all the varying kinds of depression that are not severe enough to fit Major and not long lasting enough to fit Dysthymic Disorder.
 Treatment advice and need for treatment depends on the unique situation.

 Can Health Problems Cause Depression?
 Yes!
-Certain medications, infections, hormone imbalances, immune system disorders, neurologic conditions, a few vitamin deficiencies, and some cancers can cause either depression or something that looks a lot like depression.
-Although these are uncommon causes of depression, this is a good reason to see your family physician, internist, or pediatrician as part of seeking help when depression is suspected.
+Certain medications, infections, hormone imbalances, immune system disorders, neurologic conditions, a couple of vitamin deficiencies, and some cancers can cause either depression or something that looks a lot like depression.
+Although these are uncommon causes of depression, this a good reason to see your family physician, internist, or pediatrician as part of seeking help when depression is suspected.